niyazed/triton-mnist-example/README.md

 I0903 14:02:06.038149 1 http_server.cc:3316] Started HTTPService at 0.0.0.0:8000
 I0903 14:02:06.081332 1 http_server.cc:178] Started Metrics Service at 0.0.0.0:8002
 ```
-#### 📄 NOTE - If a model fails to load the status will report the failure and a reason for the failure.
+> 📄 NOTE - If a model fails to load the status will report the failure and a reason for the failure.
 If your model is not displayed in the table check the path to the model repository and your CUDA drivers.

-#### Verify Triton Is Running Correctly
+#### 2.3 Verify Triton Is Running Correctly
 If you have followed all instructions properly, then you should find the JSON model config by visiting http://localhost:8000/v2/models/mnist_model/config on your browser.

 The general format for this URL is: `http://<host-ip-address>:<mapped-http-port>/v2/models/<model-name>/config`

+#### 2.4 Finally, Run Inference
 In my script, I included the both client example:
 - HTTP client
 - gRPC client